lauracosgrove/final_oasis_ds2/final_data_munging.md

-is a retrospective compilation of longitudinal neuroimaging, clinical, cognitive, and biomarker data of 1098 participants in several research studies at the Charles F. and Joanne Knight Alzheimer’s Disease Research Center at Washington University i n St. Louis over the course of 30 years.
+is a retrospective compilation of longitudinal neuroimaging, clinical, cognitive, and biomarker data of 1098 participants in several research studies at the Charles F. and Joanne Knight Alzheimer’s Disease Research Center at Washington University in St. Louis over the course of 30 years.
 Of included participants, 609 are cognitively normal and 489 are in various stages of cognitive decline, with ages ranging from 42 - 95 years.